Obsessive-Compulsive Disorder (OCD), usually begins in adolescence or young

 A child may also develop OCD with no previous family history.

-Most children with OCD can be treated effectively with a combination of
+OCD can often be treated effectively with a combination of

-Branches Counseling, PLLC: Victoria Winebarger, MSW, LMSW, CAAC, CAADC; Beth Bunn, MSW, LMSW, LCSW, CCMSW
+Branches Counseling, PLLC: Victoria Winebarger, MSW, LMSW, CAAC, CAADC; Beth Bunn, MSW, LMSW, LCSW, LCAC

 16801 Newburgh Rd.
 Suite 109, Livonia, Michigan, 48154: (734) 377-4134